CHMEX/VOTE2019/README.md

 * I don't code C but some of my suggested RPC Calls have been implemented by James and Duke (_getsnapshot coinsupply convaddress_ to name a few.
 * My <a href="https://dexstats.info/scale/index.html"  target="_blank">20k TPS / Visualization</a> was well Commented
 * Maintaining and styled <a href="https://explorer.pirate.black"  target="_blank">https://explorer.pirate.black</a>
-* I will continue creating Tools for the Community.
-I believe in a **One Operator One Node** strategy.
-I want to Re-Desgin Dexstats and create a Bot to track KMD Reward.
-* Node is running in Switzerland with a politically stable and Crypto Friendly Goverment.
 * I'm helping out people as much as I can on Discord and Telegram.
 A lot of time I test new KMD features.
+* Onboarding System for PIRATE with Referral. https://pirate.dexstats.info

+#### Upcoming #####
+* I will continue creating Tools for the Community as needed.
+Dexstats needs a Redesign.
+* Node will be running in Switzerland with a politically stable and Crypto Friendly Goverment.
+I believe in a **One Operator One Node** strategy.
+* Integrated Richlist and Node List to Explorer.
+* KMD Rewards Bot - It will notify you when Rewards stopp acccuring.
+* Simple Fundraising Platform for Eco System Projects.

 # Use of Funds: